 For a specific depth, the average breakthrough time for the maximum bromide concentration is calculated from the breakthrough time of the maximum concentration within each of the wells representing that particular depth.
 Thus, for the November 1999, March 2003, and May 2012 applications, the average time for maximum bromide concentrations reaching the screens at around 2.5, 3.5, and 4.5 mbgs are 14, 18, and 35 months, respectively.
-For the screens in ~4.5 mbgs, it is noted that the interval of 37-87 months in which the breakthrough of maximum concentrations is observed after the May 2012 application is relatively large compared to the intervals of maximum concentration breakthrough from the other applications.
-The relatively large interval in which maximum concentrations are observed after the May 2012 application is mainly due to lack of bromide detections in M3 and M4 up to four years after the application (Figure 3.4).
-The maximum concentrations do not exceed 0.14 mg L-1 in M1 and M4, and the concentrations are substantially lower compared to the maximum concentration of 0.87 mg L-1 measured after 37 months in M2.
-If the maximum concentrations from M1 and M4 after the May 2012 application are omitted in calculating the average time for maximum bromide concentrations reaching ~4.5 mbgs, the average time is changed from 35 months to 24 months.
+For the screens in ~4.5 mbgs, it is noted that the interval of 37-87 months in which the breakthrough of maximum concentrations is observed after the May 2012 application is relatively large compared to the intervals of maximum concentrations are observed after the May 2012 application is mainly due to lack of bromide detections in M3 and M4 up to four years after the application (Figure 3.4).
+The maximum concentrations from M1 and M4, and the concentrations are omitted in calculating the average time for maximum bromide concentrations reaching ~4.5 mbgs, the average time for maximum bromide compared to the maximum concentrations from M1 and M4 after the May 2012 application are omitted in calculating the average time for maximum bromide concentrations reaching ~4.5 mbgs, the average time is changed from 35 months to 24 months.